UMR-CNRM/vortex/sphinx/gettingstarted.rst

 ************

 Vortex (**V**\ersatile **O**\bjects **R**\ounded-up in a **T**\oolbox for **E**\nvironmental e **X**\periments)
-is a software package designed ti run simple to complex numerical workloads an a large variety of systems.
+is a software package designed to run simple to complex numerical workloads an a large variety of systems.